LSped/asreview-insights-metrics-comparability-main/README.md

 ### 3. Run simulations

-See instructions files in scripts folder.
+See README in scripts folder.

 ### 4. Jupyter Notebook